-Furthermore, the amendments clarify the requirements that apply when additional subtotals are presented in the statement of financial position and the statement of profit or loss.
-The Group expects to adopt the amendments from 1st January, 2016.
+Amendments to HKAS 7 require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
+The amendments will result in additional disclosure to be provided in the financial statements.
+The Group expects to adopt the amendments from 1st January, 2017.
 The amendments are not expected to have any significant impact on the Group's financial statements.